Pirates' VanMeter struggles as catcher, Reds end 9-game skid

 Pirates starting catcher Roberto Pérez was helped off the field with a left hamstring injury after falling while rounding second base in the top of the eighth.
 Backup catcher Andrew Knapp had been ejected by plate umpire Will Little in the bottom of the sixth for chirping from the dugout.

-That left VanMeter as the Pirates’ next best option at the plate — recently, the second baseman/outfielder recalled the last time he caught was when he was 14 or 15 years old.
+That left VanMeter as the Pirates’ next best option behind the plate, so he traded his infielder’s glove for a catcher’s mitt.

+It had been a while, too, for a player who’s listed as a second baseman/outfielder.

+“I think it was when I was 14 in summer ball, but they didn’t throw as hard and their stuff didn’t move like that,” he said.

+VanMeter quickly gathered up the equipment he’d need.
+He grabbed Knapp’s gear, but wound up using Perez’s glove.

+“It’s part of the game.
+They needed somebody to step up,” he said.

-The 27-year-old VanMeter, who began his career with Cincinnati in 2019 and is in his first season with the Pirates, moved from second base to behind the plate to begin the eighth and did his best.
+The 27-year-old VanMeter, who began his career with Cincinnati in 2019 and is in his first season with the Pirates, took his new spot to begin the eighth.
 He also showed how hard it is to be a catcher, even for a pro who has played most everywhere on the diamond.

 Working with a new, inexperienced batterymate, Wil Crowe (1-2) hit Brandon Drury with a pitch and walked Tommy Pham and Mike Moustakas to start the eighth with no outs and the score 2-all.